6 min readVarun Gandhi

 • Marketing analytics: attribution modeling, campaign ROI, CPL, ROAS, marketing mix

-How to Organize Your Data Analyst Skills Section
+Optimize Your Data Analyst Skills Section for ATS & Recruiter Success

 Analytics Tools: Tableau, Power BI, Google Data Studio, Excel (Pivot Tables, Power Query) Languages: SQL (PostgreSQL, BigQuery), Python (Pandas, NumPy, Matplotlib), R Databases: PostgreSQL, MySQL, BigQuery, Snowflake Methods: A/B testing, cohort analysis, regression analysis, funnel analysis, EDA Other Tools: Google Analytics 4, Jira, dbt, Jupyter Notebook, Git